-The Lanjyr calendar is 364 days long, evenly divided into four seasons of 91 days (13 weeks) each.
+The Lanjyr calendar is 365 days long, evenly divided into four seasons of 91 days (13 weeks) each, with one extra day to commemorate the new year.
 Months are a recognized period of time (30 days), but they are not specifically delineated on the calendar, and are not individually named.

 Each year begins on Spring 1, and ends on Winter 91.
 There are no “leap years.”